kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-07-expose-and-secure-workload-istio.md

 ## Prerequisites

-- You are using Kyma 2.0 or higher.
 - You have got a JSON Web Token (JWT).
 For more information, see [Get a JWT](./apix-06-get-jwt.md).

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
 To deploy or create one of those, follow the [Create a workload](./apix-01-create-workload.md) tutorial.
 It can also be a follow-up to the [Set up a custom domain for a workload](./apix-02-setup-custom-domain-for-workload.md) tutorial.